 A volcano of high risk for the population

-According to the last population census carried out by the National Institute of Statistics and Informatics (INEI) in 2017, more than 1,080,635 people live in the province of Arequipa.
-Only in the districts that directly border the Misti volcano, such as Alto Selva Alegre, Miraflores, Mariano Melgar, Paucarpata, Chiguata, today more than 340,000 people live according to INEI data.
+In the 2017 population census carried out by the National Institute of Statistics and Informatics, there are more than approximately 1,080,635 people living in the province of Arequipa.
+This includes only the districts that border directly with the Misti volcano, such as Alto Selva Alegre, Miraflores, Mariano Melgar, Paucarpata, and Chiguata.

 It is precisely this proximity of the population and the presence of energy, hydraulic and transportation infrastructure that make the Misti be considered a high-risk volcano.
 “Because Misti is an active volcano, it has a long eruptive life ahead of it.
 A future eruption could generate significant impacts in the city of Arequipa”, says Dr. Marco Rivera, scientific researcher at the Geophysical Institute of Peru (IGP).